 Both tests have been combined into one procedure to get the more accurate volumetric thickness, accounting for irregularities in shape from one side to the other, instead of measuring several sides and averaging those measurements.
 Since specific gravity has no units, it must be converted to density in order to do calculations that need units, so this procedure has you convert specific gravity to density using the unit weight of water at around 77 degrees Fahrenheit.

 Equipment You Will Need for ASTM D2726 and ASTM 3549

 - Scale – must be able to suspend the wire and cage from below, and display at least 4 significant figures.
-To create this suspended apparatus, you should have your scale on a shelf with a hole drilled in it that you can put the chain through, and put your water tank below it.
+To create this suspended apparatus, you should have your scale on a shelf with a hole drilled in it that you can put the wire through, and put your water tank below it.
 See the picture below for an example setup.

 - Water bath – must have an overflow outlet to maintain a constant water level in the tank.
 The water bath must also be able to keep a constant temperature of 77±1 degrees Fahrenheit.
 A heater for the tank is optional but helpful in cold temperatures.